 Clubs that were quick to adapt to the challenges of lockdown made smart use of existing group fitness solutions available to them to quickly ramp up their digital offering to members.

 Standalone digital offerings can be a great way for clubs to win new fans online, build brand affinity, and then eventually convert them to becoming full members of the club.
 By taking the club experience into people’s homes, operators have the chance to reach huge swathes of the population who wouldn’t typically visit a club and help them start their fitness journey.
-There is clear appetite for such fitness progression among non-gym members using LMOD, with 53 percent stating they’re interested in trying live Les Mills classes in a club (research from May 2020).
+There is clear appetite for such fitness progression among non-gym members using LES MILLS+, with 53 percent stating they’re interested in trying live Les Mills classes in a club.

 3. Market your rockstars